jhfranco/voyage-prework-tier1/README.md

-voyage 12 prework
-clone of tickybot
+Voyage 12 prework: clone of tickybot